Welcome to my blog!

 Tip for New Designers on Crochet Stitches

 A new crochet stitch (such as the different sts in the books below), that you or someone else comes up with, cannot be copyrighted.
 Example of the kind of stitches I'm talking about would be double crochet, bobble st, pineapple st, shell st, cluster st, puff st, double treble st, etc. You get the point.
-Anyone can make any crochet item with any of the stitches in a books without infringing on copyrights.
+Anyone can make any crochet item with any of the stitches in a book without infringing on copyrights.

 BUT